 PROGRESS TO DATE

-After permitting was received in 2018, three Catalytic Science Fund projects were begun in 2019.
-These projects are meant to establish the foundational research needed for restoring lost genetic diversity to the BFF population and for facilitating inherited immunity against the species’ number one threat: sylvatic plague.
+After permitting was received in 2018, three Catalytic Science Fund projects were begun in 2019 and continue in 2020.
+These three projects will establish the foundational research needed for restoring lost genetic diversity to the BFF population and for facilitating inherited immunity against sylvatic plague.

 Restoring Genetic Diversity